 Step 3 - Figure your unmodified base income or loss

-Lines 8 through 10 - Write the amount for each line item from the corresponding line on your U.S. Form 1065, Schedule K.
+Lines 8 through 10 - Write the amount for each line item from the corresponding line on your U.S. Form 1065 or 1065-B, Schedule K. See the chart below to determine the correct corresponding lines.